-- above the EPA's health reference level in 22.1% of systems. - health advisory level in 8.5% of systems. - Perfluorooctanoic acid (PFOA) was detected in 5.7% of samples and present above the provisional health advisory level in 7.8% of systems. - acid (PFHxA), perfluorobutanesulfonic acid (PFBS), perfluorobutanoic acid (PFBA), and perfluorohexanesulfonic acid (PFHxS) at 7.6%, 6.8%, 6.8% 6.7% and 4.7% of samples, respectively.
+- The most frequently observed analyte was lithium.
+It was detected in 30.5% of systems and above the EPA's health reference level in 22.1% of systems. - Perfluorooctanesulfonic acid (PFOS) was detected in 6.0% of samples and above the provisional health advisory level in 8.5% of systems. - Perfluorooctanoic acid (PFOA) was detected in 5.7% of samples and present above the provisional health advisory level in 7.8% of systems. - Other frequently detected PFAS include perfluoropentanoic acid (PFPeA) perfluorohexanoic acid (PFHxA), perfluorobutanesulfonic acid (PFBS), perfluorobutanoic acid (PFBA), and perfluorohexanesulfonic acid (PFHxS) at 7.6%, 6.8%, 6.8% 6.7% and 4.7% of samples, respectively.